- Safety and Health Topics

 - U.S. Postal Service: Better Guidance Is Needed to Ensure an Appropriate Response to Anthrax Contamination.
 Government Accountability Office (GAO) Report GAO-04-239, (September 2004).

-- Interim – Planning Guidance for the Handling of Solid Waste Contaminated with a Category A Infectious Substance.
-Pipeline and Hazardous Materials Safety Administration (PHMSA), U.S. Department of Transportation (DOT); Occupational Safety and Health Administration (OSHA), U.S. Department of Labor (DOL); Environmental Protection Agency (EPA); Centers for Disease Control and Prevention (CDC); and the Assistant Secretary for Preparedness and Response (ASPR), (January 2017).
+- Managing Solid Waste Contaminated with a Category A Infectious Substance.
+U.S. Department of Transportation (DOT); U.S. Department of Labor (DOL); Environmental Protection Agency (EPA); U.S. Department of Defense (DoD); Centers for Disease Control and Prevention (CDC); and the Assistant Secretary for Preparedness and Response (ASPR), (August 2019).
 Provides consolidated, interagency guidance for employers and workers on best practices for safe waste handling throughout the waste cycle, from the point of waste generation through final disposition of treated waste products.